 Announced in August 2022, the Cerrado Programme 1 provides financial incentives to farmers that meet its Eligibility Criteria with a focus on the protection of native vegetation in addition to legal requirements.

-To be eligible for the Programme, farmers must be in full compliance with Brazil’s Forest Code, have an unquestionable right to use the land, and demonstrate that they and their farms do not contravene any environmental or legal requirements.
-Alongside this, the cultivation area to be financed must have been cleared before 1 January 2020 and must have native vegetation in excess of the requirements of Legal Reserves and Areas of Permanent Protection (APPs).
+To be eligible for the Programme, farmers must follow the Forest Code, have an unquestionable right to use the land, and demonstrate that they and their farms do not contravene environmental or legal requirements.
+Alongside this, the cultivation area to be financed must have been cleared before 1 January 2020 and must have native vegetation in excess of the levels required by the Forest Code for Legal Reserves and Areas of Permanent Protection (APPs).

-This first programme was designed to demonstrate this approach and provide the basis for scaling it up to protect vast tracts of native Cerrado vegetation in Brazil.
+This first phase of the programme was designed to demonstrate this approach and provide the basis for scaling it up to protect vast tracts of native Cerrado vegetation in Brazil (see Annual Report Year 1).
+For the 2023:24 growing season, the RCF attracted additional investors (Rabobank, Santander, and AGRI3), and significantly scaled up its operations (see Annual Report Year 2).

-Implementation of the programme will reduce conversion of Cerrado habitats, conserve carbon stocks and biodiversity while supporting the production of deforestation and conversion-free soy.
+Implementation of the programme reduces conversion of Cerrado habitats, conserves carbon stocks and biodiversity and supports the production of deforestation and conversion-free soy.

 The Cerrado Programme 1 is expected to generate the following impacts, over a four year period:

-11,000 ha of native vegetation conserved, including 4,200 ha of Excess Legal Reserves that could, otherwise, be legally deforested
+150,000 ha of native vegetation conserved, including 30,000 ha of Excess Native Vegetation that could, otherwise, be legally deforested

 The Cerrado Programme 1 has the financial support of the following companies: